DavHau/mach-nix/examples.md

 ```

 #### buildPythonPackage from GitHub and add requirements
-Use `add_requirements` in case the auto detected requirements are imcomplete
+Use `add_requirements` in case the auto detected requirements are incomplete
 ```nix
 mach-nix.buildPythonPackage {
   src = "https://github.com/psf/requests/tarball/2a7832b5b06d";